 Starting from the magnificent cathedral in Santiago, walk through the beautiful Galician countryside.
 The Camino Finisterre passes remote medieval villages and reaches the steep cliffs of Spain’s westernmost point, Cape Finisterre.
 After Fisterra, you continue your journey along the craggy coastline of Atlantic Galicia to the fishing village of Muxía, famed for its sanctuary by the ocean and ‘magic’ stones.
-This stunning region of Galicia is known as the ‘Costa da Morte’, famous for its wild beauty and seafood.
+This stunning region of Galicia is famous for its wild beauty and seafood.

 Day 1: Arrive at Santiago de Compostela

 If you arrive early, we strongly recommend taking the time to explore this great city – or book an extra night before the holiday.

 - Accommodation: 3-star hotel in Santiago de Compostela (Hotel Lux Santiago or similar)